 Make a copy of the design of our text by selecting it and dragging it while holding Alt.

-With the copy still selected, choose the brown as fill color and remove the stroke.
+With the copy still selected, choose the dark blue as fill color and remove the stroke.

-Send the shadow to the back, just above the orange background layer.
+Send the shadow to the back, just above the blue background layer.
 The design is ready.
 All that's left is adjusting the shadow however we want.

 I hope you liked this tutorial.
 Remember to use the discussion bar if you have any doubts.
 I'm looking forward to see your work, so don't forget to upload it to the Projects section.
 Thanks and see you next time! :)